jacob-stauber/stemCHinHCT/README.md

 This file contains the final dataset of all donor derived non-synonymous somatic variants tracked in the study, after all filtering and processing steps.
 The data is provided in 'tidy' format.

 ### Key Columns:

 * `Group`: Donor-recipient pair ID.
 * `SampleType`: Indicates if the sample is from the "DONOR" or recipient "BLOOD" or "MARROW".
 * `SampleTimepoint`: Descriptive timepoint of sample collection.
 * `Time`: Numeric time relative to transplant in days.
+(Donor pre-mobilization samples are coded as -10)
 * `CellPopulation`: The cell population from which DNA was extracted.
 * `Library_ID`: Unique identifier for the sequencing library.
 * `VCFVAR`: Variant representation in CHR-POS-REF-ALT format.